stackedpr/stacker-cli/README.md

   Main->a->b
   Squash a in place, squash b onto a, merge a onto main, merge main onto master
 - interface to drag and drop commits between stack items
+- error handling
+  - running new on an already initialized branch